bartkl/presentations/cimug2024/index.md

 ---

-I've written a script that has generated a LinkML schema for each CGMES profile
+I've written a script that has generated a LinkML schema for each CGMES profile.
 * It is based on the RDFS 2020 version.

 ---